 My school is awesome because when you don't understand or misunderstand something you could always asks teachers to assistance you to became understanding the problems and you will know that once you get it would be a piece of a cake of any subjects.

 Independence High School is a public high school in San Jose.
 The principal of Independence High School is Grettel Castro-Stanley, whose e-mail is firstname.lastname@example.org.
-3,270 students attend Independence High School and are mostly White, non-Hispanic; Asian; and Hispanic.
-18% of the Independence High School students have "limited English proficiency."
-54% of the 3,270 students here have subsidized lunches.
+3,270 students go to Independence High School and identify mostly as White, non-Hispanic; Asian; and Hispanic.
+18% of the Independence High School students are "limited in English proficiency."
+54% of the 3,270 students here get reduced lunch prices.
 The student to teacher ratio at Independence High School is 19:1.
 Pegasus High School is one of the nearest high schools.

 - Ceramics sculpture

 |Native Hawaiian or Other Pacific Islander||0.7%||26450%|

 |Native American or Native Alaskan||0.2%||0.3%|